-Before beginning the application for access to PIA and/or DOMINO data, researchers should have developed a project outline for access to the data and how this will be used to generate output.
+Before beginning the application for access to DOMINO data, researchers should have developed a project outline for access to the data and how this will be used to generate output.
 The AIHW can provide guidance on suitable uses of the data to help with this process: please email [email protected].

 When describing your project goals in the DSS Project Summary form (below), we recommend you consider these questions about your data needs.
 If the answer to any of these questions is yes please contact the AIHW for assistance with determining the data needed for your project.